FullFact/health-misinfo-shared/README.md

 ## Getting started

-You’ll need python, poetry and node installed.
+To run the app locally, you’ll need python, poetry and node installed.
 Then:

 1. Install backend dependencies:
    ```